 Process for associations, organizations and other eligible entities wishing to apply for ICA Chapter status

-Please review the Umbrella Structure and accompanying documents (Strategic Plan Requirements for ICA Chapters, MOU/Agreement) before the development of the Strategic Plan to ensure understanding of expectations and obligations of ICA Chapters and to apply for type of chapter best suited for your organization.
+Please review the ICA Organizational Structure and accompanying documents (Strategic Plan Requirements - Critical Questions, MOU / Agreement) before the development of the Strategic Plan to ensure understanding of expectations and obligations of ICA Chapters and to apply for type of chapter best suited for your organization.
 The Strategic Plan serves as an application for an official ICA Chapter status (either MOU Chapter or Affiliate Chapter).

 If you are unsure what type of chapter is most appropriate for your organization, also review: What type of ICA Chapter should we apply for?